 - Olive Oil.
 The oil helps give the pesto the perfect consistency and adds richness.

 - Parmesan.
 The addictive cheesy, salty addition that completes this pesto.
-See the “Pesto Variations” box below for substitution ideas.

-- Toast the nuts.
+- Toast the Nuts.
+Don’t let them burn!

-- Blend the nuts and garlic in a food processor.
+- Pulse.
+Blend the nuts and garlic.